- Concrete Floor Information

 - Concrete Products:

 - Design Ideas: Concrete Floor Info

-Fixing Discolored Concrete FloorsThree tips for hiding blotches and streaks or changing a floors color
+Fixing Discolored Concrete FloorsThree concrete discoloration fixes for hiding blotches and streaks or changing a floors color

 Hide blotches with a tinted sealer